 Accessible Trails in and Near Portland

-Portland and the Columbia River Gorge are filled with hiking opportunities, many of which have Americans with Disabilities Act (ADA) accessible portions.
+Portland and the Columbia River Gorge are filled with hiking opportunities for everybody, many of which have Americans with Disabilities Act (ADA) accessible trails.

 Spring Hikes Near Portland

 There’s something special about the first spring hike of the year.
 Enjoy wildflowers, bird watching and breathtaking scenery on these springtime rambles.

 Fall Hikes Near Portland

 These fall hikes near Portland prove that autumn is an ideal time to explore Oregon wilderness, admire seasonal flora and fauna, and visit nearby farms.